 New employees, other than seasonal employees, are generally hired at the minimum of the salary range.
-Seasonal employees are paid at 92% of the full DBM salary.
 New employee salaries will commence on the first day of actual work.

 In some unusual instances, employees may be hired above the minimum of the salary range.
 Justification for hiring a new employee at a step above the minimum includes but is not limited to: